NCEAS/metacat/docs/user/metacat/source/configuration.rst

 Global Properties section, the link to these settings does not become active until after the global settings have been saved.
 Once the global settings have been saved, Metacat automatically detects the database schema version and upgrades it if necessary (and with your permission).
+There are two expected database configuration statuses:

  * New Installation

  * Upgrade

 New Installation
 ................